4/29/2025

 David Long

 Hey, everyone.
 Hey, David.
-Question on the – on expenses, you know, as a growth company, you guys are always looking to bring in veteran bankers when the opportunity is available.
-What is the – what does the backdrop look like as far as new hire – new hiring?
-Is there some – are there some opportunities to bring in some that have some C&I experience?
+Question on expenses.
+You know, as a growth company, you guys are always looking to bring in veteran bankers when the opportunity is available.
+What does the backdrop look like as far as new hiring?
+Are there some opportunities to bring in some that have some C&I experience?
 I know there's been some M&A disruption within your footprint.
 Any opportunities there?
 And then how do you weigh that against your outlook for expense growth?

 speaker